bluebird75/luaunit/doc/5_developing.rst

 Changes should be proposed as *Pull Requests* on GitHub.

-Thank to our continuous integration setup with Travis-Ci and AppVeyor, all unit-tests and functional tests are run on Linux, Windows and MacOs, with all versions of Lua.
+Thank to our continuous integration setup, all unit-tests and functional tests are run on Linux, Windows and MacOs, with all versions of Lua.
 So any *Pull Request* will show immediately if anything is going unexpected.